trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 S3 Credentials
 --------------

-If you are running Presto on Amazon EC2, using EMR or another facility, it is recommended that you use IAM Roles for EC2 to govern access to S3.
+If you are running Trino on Amazon EC2, using EMR or another facility, it is recommended that you use IAM Roles for EC2 to govern access to S3.
 To enable this, your EC2 instances need to be assigned an IAM Role which grants appropriate access to the data stored in the S3 bucket(s) you wish